unixorn/nupic-setup.chef/README.md

 CentOS 6.4 or Amazon Linux.
 For building a vm instance, VirtualBox, Vagrant, and the vagrant-berkshelf plugin.

+## Caveats
+As of 2013.06.25, Vagrant 1.2.2 does not work on my OS X 10.8 machine with versions of VirtualBox more recent than 4.2.12.

 # Usage
 Install VirtualBox, Vagrant and vagrant-berkshelf on your machine.